sambadregmi/sambadregmi.github.io/_pages/research.md

 As a research assistant, I have been working in the Physical Human-Robot Interaction Laboratory (pHRI Lab) under the supervision of Dr. Yun Seong Song in the NSF funded project "Human Arm Impedance Modulation during Overground Physical Interactions".
 Following shows the outline my Ph.D research;
 ### Phase I: Development of overground robot
   * Developement of robotic arm\
-  Due to the uniqueness of robot (i.e. capable of doing overground physical human-robot interection tasks), the robotic arm (manipulator) had to be designed and then built in our lab.
+  Due to the unique characteristics expected in the robot (i.e. capable of doing overground physical human-robot interection tasks), the robotic arm (manipulator) had to be designed and then built in our lab.
 The unique kinematic and dynamic characteristics of the robotic arm were identified and calculated.
-The second order non-linear dynamics of the arm was derived and hence was coded into the a simulator model of the robotic arm.
+The second order non-linear dynamics of the arm was derived and hence was coded into to develop a simulator model of the robotic arm.
 This simulator not only helped us weighing up the effectiveness of the robotic arm based on its endpoint impedance but also will helped us in designing the effective control algorithms.
 <p align="center">
   <img src="https://sambadregmi.github.io/images/physical_robot.jpg" width="200" height="200" >
 </p>